Mitch Hancox: Hereford and York City

 Hancox signed for National League North club Hereford on 18 June 2021.
 Having begun the season as a regular in the side, his appearances became intermittent, and in late October Hancox went on a month's loan at another National North club, York City, managed by Steve Watson, with whom he had worked at Birmingham and Macclesfield.
 His loan was extended initially until January 2022 and then for the rest of the season.
 Hereford manager Josh Gowling said his club had intended to bring Hancox back into the squad in January 2022 but could not do so for financial reasons.
 He was part of the York team that earned promotion to the National League, playing in their 2–0 win over Boston United on 21 May in the National League North play-off final.
 Hancox was released by Hereford at the end of the season before signing for York permanently on 23 June on a one-year contract.
+He was a regular in the side during the 2022–23 season, and his contract was extended for two years in January 2023, but he fell out of favour in 2023–24.

+Hancox joined York City's divisional rivals, Hartlepool United on 7 November on loan until January 2024.
+He made seven National League appearances, scoring once, before returning to York City, who cancelled his contract by mutual consent on 15 March 2024.

+Later career

+Later that day, Hancox joined another National League club, Altrincham.

+In June 2024, Hancox signed a one-year deal with National League North club Chester.
+He made 17 appearances in all competitions in the first half of the season, but the travelling time from his home in the north-east of England had become a problem, so he left Chester in January 2025 to join divisional rivals Spennymoor Town.